 Remove the spark arrestor and clean it with a wire brush.
 If you are unable to clean it sufficiently, replace it with a new spark arrestor.

-I have had customers bring their ECHO leaf blower to the repair shop because they can’t get it started.
+I have had customers bring their leaf blower to the repair shop because they can’t get it started.
 Many times it’s due to a flooded engine which isn’t too serious.

 The engine can become flooded when the choke is in the closed position and the starter rope was pulled many times.